wintercms/docs/snowboard-extras.md

 Included in the Snowboard extras is an asset loader, allowing simple loading of assets within a page within JavaScript.
 This loader also allows components to inject assets into your CMS pages when responding to AJAX requests, allowing assets to be deferred until needed.

+The Asset Loader plugin is registered within Snowboard as the `assetLoader` singleton.

 The following assets can be loaded through the Asset Loader:

 - **JavaScript files:** These files will be pre-loaded and injected into the page, before the closing body tag (`</body>`).